 Some researchers recommend further study on both of these drugs because of uncertainty about their effects beyond a slight reduction in the time of illness.
 Some studies have suggested that these medications can also help reduce the severity of complications.
-The Centers for Disease Control and Prevention still recommends their use, however.
+The Centers for Disease Control and Prevention still recommends their use for some people, however.

-An additional concern is that some strains of influenza have become resistant to oseltamivir and to amantadine and rimantadine (Flumadine), which are older antiviral drugs.
+An additional concern is that some strains of influenza have become resistant to oseltamivir, amantadine and rimantadine (Flumadine), which are older antiviral drugs.

 - Longo DL, et al., eds.
 Influenza.
 In: Harrison's Principles of Internal Medicine.
 19th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2015. http://accessmedicine.com.
 Accessed June 10, 2015.